minimob/video-ad-demo-unity/README.md

     {
         var videoPlayer = MinimobVideoAdPlayer.GetInstance();

-        // Optionally, set listeners for events such as: ads available, ads NOT available, video playing, video finished, video closed
+        // Optionally, set the delegates for the supported events:
+        // ads available, ads NOT available, video playing, video finished, video closed
         // This enables you to customize the user experience according to the needs of your app
-        // Declare the delegates
         // OnAdsAvailableAction is called when there are ads available and will be invoked after a call to ShowVideo() or PreloadVideo() videoPlayer.OnAdsAvailableAction = () =&gt;
         {